 2) Emerging Career

-An originality of ideas is the hallmark of a great artist’s mind.
+The originality of ideas is the hallmark of a great artist’s mind.
 While looking for inspiration externally and responding to others’ work is an important element of the creative process, simply copying others’ ideas will trap an artist’s work into being overly derivative.
-Artists who demonstrate original thought not only use their materials in interesting ways, but explore novel concepts and subtle themes.
+Artists who demonstrate original thought not only use their materials in interesting ways but explore novel concepts and subtle themes.
 A broad understanding of the art market allows art consultants to spot originality more easily; by filtering through the work of hundreds of artists each week, artists who go beyond what others are doing stand out.

 4) Quality of Ideas